Richard Rich, 1st Baron Rich: Descendants

+Richard Rich died in June 1567.
 Rich's descendants formed the powerful Rich family, lasting for three centuries, acquiring several titles in the Peerage of England and intermarrying with numerous other noble families.

 By his wife Elizabeth Jenks (Gynkes) (d.1558) he had 15 children.
+Thirteen of them are shown in the Essex pedigrees.
 The eldest son, Robert (1537?–1581), second Baron Rich, supported the Reformation.

-One grandson, Richard Rich, was the first husband of Catherine Knyvet: another, Robert Rich, third Baron Rich (1559–1619) was created First Earl of Warwick (of the third creation) in 1618.
+One grandson, Richard Rich, was the first husband of Katherine Knyvet: another, the younger Robert Rich, third Baron Rich (1559–1619) was created First Earl of Warwick (of the third creation) in 1618, and was the father of Robert Rich, 2nd Earl of Warwick, who was Commander of the Commonwealth Navy during the Interregnum.
 This line failed with the death of the 8th Earl on 7 September 1759.

 Rich had an illegitimate son named Richard (d.
 1598) whom he acknowledged fully in his will with legacies and guardians for his minority, his education in the common law, and suitable marital arrangements.
 In this line of descent was his grandson the merchant adventurer Sir Nathaniel Rich, and his great-grandson Nathaniel Rich (nephew of the elder Nathaniel), a colonel in the New Model Army during the English Civil War.
+One of his distant descendants is Rory Stewart.